-This Quarterly Report on Form 10-Q for the period ended June 30, 2013 contains certain "forward-looking statements" within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995 with respect to our business, financial condition, liquidity and results of operations.
+This Quarterly Report on Form 10-Q for the period ended September 30, 2013 contains certain "forward-looking statements" within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995 with respect to our business, financial condition, liquidity and results of operations.
 Words such as "anticipates," "expects," "intends," "plans," "predicts," "believes," "seeks," "estimates," "could," "would," "will," "may," "can," "continue," "potential," "should," and the negative of these terms or other comparable terminology often identify forward-looking statements.
-Statements in this Quarterly Report on Form 10-Q for the period ending June 30, 2013 that are not historical facts are hereby identified as "forward-looking statements" for the purpose of the safe harbor provided by Section 21E of the Exchange Act and Section 27A of the Securities Act.
-These forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements, including the risks discussed in this Quarterly Report on Form 10-Q for the period ended June 3 (Quantitative and Qualitative Disclosures About Market Risk," our Annual Report on Form 10-K for the period ended December 31, 2012 in Item 1A under "Risk Factors" as well as in Item 7A "Quantitative and Qualitative Disclosures About Market Risk," and the risks detailed from time to time in our future SEC reports.
+Statements in this Quarterly Report on Form 10-Q for the period ending September 30, 2013 that are not historical facts are hereby identified as "forward-looking statements" for the purpose of the safe harbor provided by Section 21E of the Exchange Act and Section 27A of the Securities Act.
+These forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements, including the risks discussed in this Quarterly Report on Form 10-Q for the period ended September 30, 2013 in Part II, Item 1A under "Risk Factors" as well as in Part I, Item 3 "Quantitative and Qualitative Disclosures About Market Risk," our Annual Report on Form 10-K for the period ended December 31, 2012 in Item 1A under "Risk Factors" as well as in Item 7A "Quantitative and Qualitative Disclosures About Market Risk," and the risks detailed from time to time in our future SEC reports.
 These forward-looking statements include, but are not limited to, statements about:

-- o our estimates regarding sufficiency of our cash resources, anticipated capital requirements and our need for additional financing; - o the progress and results of our research and development programs; - o the commencement of future clinical trials and the results and timing of those clinical trials; - o submission and timing of applications for regulatory approval and approval thereof; - o our ability to successfully source certain components of the system and enter into supplier contracts; - o our ability to successfully manufacture the CHEMOSAT/Melblez Kit system; - o our ability to successfully commercialize the CHEMOSAT/Melblez Kit system and successfully obtain reimbursement; - o our ability to successfully negotiate and enter into agreements with distribution, strategic and corporate partners; and - o our estimates of potential market opportunities and our ability to successfully realize these opportunities.
+- o our estimates regarding sufficiency of our cash resources, anticipated capital requirements and our need for additional financing; - o the commencement of future clinical trials and the results and timing of those clinical trials; - o the progress and results of our research and development programs; - o submission and timing of applications for regulatory approval and approval thereof; - o our ability to successfully source certain components of the system and enter into supplier contracts; - o our ability to successfully manufacture the CHEMOSAT/Delcath Hepatic Delivery System ; - o our ability to successfully commercialize the CHEMOSAT/Delcath Hepatic Delivery System and successfully obtain reimbursement for the procedure and System; - o our ability to successfully negotiate and enter into agreements with distribution, strategic and corporate partners; and - o our estimates of potential market opportunities and our ability to successfully realize these opportunities.